-Commissioned response to commissioning Summary of Priorities Outcomes Response in this IMTP Service Emergency Medical Services Increase the proportion of activity resolved at Step 2.
-Right response first time and optimising conveyance Workforce: stability, growth &amp; modernisation of practices.
+Commissioned Summary of Priorities Outcomes Response in this IMTP Service Emergency Medical Services Increase the proportion of activity resolved at Step 2.
+Right response first time and optimising conveyance Workforce: stability, growth & modernisation of practices.
 Efficiency: resources aligned to patient demand, reduced lost hours.
 Value.
 Improving clinical outcomes and reducing harm pro-actively.
-Support to the wider health care system Significant increase in hear &amp; treat (consult and close) rate.
+Support to the wider health care system Significant increase in hear & treat (consult and close) rate.
 Improvement in the multiple response rate Transformative reduction in conveyance to EDs Increased capacity, improved staff well-being and reduced patient harm.
 Maintenance of the increased staff base following closure of the relief gap Improvement in availability of staff through reducing sickness levels Further growth in the workforce in line with the strategic ambition, subject to agreed financial allocations Completion of roster reviews, with increased capacity aligned to patient demand Reduced hospital handover delays (health board actions, WAST will support where required) Improved levels of efficiency in use of resources Value-based approach embedded enabling better collective decision making across the whole urgent and emergency care system Investment in initiatives that provide value (and disinvestment in those that do not).
 Appropriately shared clinical safety risk across the whole system.
-Delivery of a national Discharge &amp; Transfer service Section 5.2 &amp; 5.3 Section 5.3 Section 5.3 Section 5.3 Section 6.1 Section 5.3 Section 5.3 Section 5.3 Section 5.3 Section 7.1 Section 7.1 Section 5.3 Section 7.1 Section 5.3 Ambulance Care (NEPTS) Efficiency: benefits from national service, resources aligned to demand, reduced lost hours.
+Delivery of a national Discharge & Transfer service model.
+Section 5.2 & 5.3 Section 7.1 Section 5.3 Section 5.3 Section 5.3 Ambulance Care (NEPTS) Efficiency: benefits from national service, resources aligned to demand, reduced lost hours.
 Plurality: expand and improve availability of providers.
 Improved dynamic planning processes Demand management: effective use or resources, effective rostering and appropriate transport.
-Transforming and increasing capacity from within current resources. improved patient outcomes, experience, value, and sustainability.
+Transforming and increasing capacity from within current resources.
+Reducing lost capacity including minimising lost time at hospitals The best patient transport model for Wales ensuring value and efficiency of utilisation.
+A procurement strategy which determines the best mix of provision to ensure NEPTS objectives and standards are met.
+More dynamic flexibility to respond to demand.
+A range of quality assured providers that deliver improved patient outcomes, experience, value, and sustainability.
 More effective utilisation of capacity to ensure stability and resilience to meet future demand.
 Increased understanding of demand from patients and stakeholders and more effective management of that demand.
 Improved quality and performance.
 Continuous learning based on patient feedback and data.
 Effective use of internal and external resources.
-Section 5.4 resources. • Reducing lost capacity including minimising lost time at hospitals Effective use of internal and external resources.
-Improved collaboration and communication with Health Boards to ensure timely, equitable, integrated, and efficient service provision.
-Section 5.4Section 5.4 individual improvement trajectories will be agreed for each site and will be included in the new EMS Commissioning Framework.
+Improved collaboration and communication with Health Boards to ensure timely, equitable, integrated, and Section 5.4 individual improvement trajectories will be agreed for each site and will be included in the new EMS Commissioning Framework.